X3ne/hsrpc/README.md

 - [ ] Fix gosec errors
 - [ ] Sometimes, the position of the selected character is not the right one (especially when the background is too bright, e.g. on Jarilo-VI when there's snow in the background)
-- [ ] I don't have these characters, but `Dan Heng Imbibitor Lunae` and `Topaz and Numby` seem sus names for ocr detection.
+- [ ] I don't have these characters, but `Dan Heng Imbibitor Lunae` and `Topaz and Numby` seem broken with ocr detection (due to their long name)
 - [ ] The results are very poor on the Outlying Snow Plains

 <h2>⚒️ Improvements:</h2>